BRM – Brevet des Randonneurs Mondiaux

 Organizers may have checkpoints with no member of the organizing staff present.
 At these checkpoints riders must get their brevet card stamped at a local establishment that the organizer specifies as a checkpoint, such as a grocery store or gas station.
 Checkpoint information to be noted on the brevet card includes the time and the date of passage (for brevets that extend beyond 24 hours).

-For unmanned checkpoints where no means of getting a stamp is available (arrival in the middle of the night for example), the rider may either (1) mail in a postcard with the checkpoint information (time, date, full name of the rider, and the rider’s club affiliation) to the brevet organizer; or (2) write into their brevet card identifying information from a predetermined landmark or sign at the checkpoint also noting the time and the date of passage, or (3) provide a bank receipt, indicating the full name of the participant, or (4) provide a photo of the participant with decor (road sign, for example) justifying the place.
+For unmanned checkpoints where no means of getting a stamp is available (arrival in the middle of the night for example), the rider may either (1) mail in a postcard with the checkpoint information (time, date, full name of the rider, and the rider’s club affiliation) to the brevet organizer; or (2) write into their brevet card identifying information from a predetermined landmark or sign at the checkpoint also noting the time and the date of passage, or (3) provide a bank receipt, indicating the full name of the participant, or (4) provide a photo of the participant with decor (road sign, for example) justifying the place, or (5) validate her/his passage by an electronic control (reading of QR code, electronic chip, etc …).
 In all case, the rider should mark his brevet card in the space provided for the checkpoint PC, with the time and date.
 When the rider mails a postcard, the rider should mark his brevet card in the space provided for the checkpoint: PC, with the time and date the postcard was sent.
 The organizer has the discretion to determine which option is to be allowed for a given checkpoint.

 Missing checkpoint stamps, missing checkpoint times, or loss of the brevet card (regardless of how far into the ride a rider is) will result in disqualification.
 Each rider is responsible for seeing that his brevet card is properly completed at each checkpoint.